cnharrison/dice-witch/README.md

 # Dice Witch

 Dice Witch is a simple bot that rolls dice on Discord.
-It displays the dice visually, and aims to simulate the visual and sensual user experience of rolling real dice.
+It displays the dice visually, and aims to simulate the sensory user experience of rolling real dice.

 ![Image of Dice Witch in action](https://i.imgur.com/IME5AH7.gif)